hydromisc/hydromisc/doc/nutrient-design.md

 the calcium will precipitate against phosphates or sulfates, dropping out as a sediment at the bottom of the tank that's unavailable to the plants.
-Complete fertilizers should always come in at least two parts[^4], once with the calcium and one with the sulfates and phosphates.
+Complete fertilizers should always come in at least two parts[^4], one with the calcium and one with the sulfates and phosphates.

 That Masterblend product also contains very little magnesium[^5], and thus requires additional magnesium sulfate.
 Kits are readily available